 Best beach: Lonely Beach, Koh Chang

 Located close to the Cambodian border in the east of Thailand lies the island of Koh Chang.
-Only five hours away by bus and boat from Bangkok, it’s convenient to get to, yet this island is perfect for people searching for somewhere a little off-the-beaten-track while backpacking Thailand.
+It’s only five hours away by bus and boat from Bangkok, so it’s convenient to get to.
+This is one of the best Thai islands for backpackers searching for somewhere off-the-beaten-track.

 Backpackers Guide to Thailand

-Over the years Thailand has become an increasingly popular and commercialised tourist destination, but Koh Chang – meaning Elephant Island – has remained relatively undeveloped.
-Lonely Beach is a cool little backpacker-friendly beach, where you can meet other travellers and chill on sunloungers during the day with drink in hand.
-On party nights the normally laid back bars wheel out their giant speakers and even bigger tunes for the bare-footed boys and girls gyrating on the sand.
+Over the years Thailand has become an increasingly popular and commercialised tourist destination.
+However, Koh Chang – meaning Elephant Island – has remained relatively undeveloped.
+Lonely Beach is a cool little backpacker-friendly beach.
+Here, you can meet other travellers and chill on sunloungers during the day with drink in hand.
+On party nights, the laid back bars wheel out their big speakers and even bigger tunes for the bare-footed boys and girls dancing on the sand.
 Not so lonely after all.

 Things to do in Koh Chang: Zip-line high over the jungle

-At the Tree Top Adventure Park there are three levels of walkways, bridges, obstacles and novel ways to transport yourself through the foliage, including airborne bikes and skateboards.
+At the Tree Top Adventure Park there are three levels of walkways, bridges and obstacles.
+There are novel ways to transport yourself through the foliage, including airborne bikes and skateboards.

 As you navigate higher and higher, you start to zip line high over the trees.
 Personally, this terrified me, but if you’re not scared of heights you will find this exhilarating!